google/zetasql/docs/functions-and-operators.md

 **Description**

 Takes a single KLL sketch as `BYTES` and returns a selected `number` of quantiles.
 The output is an `ARRAY` containing the exact minimum value from the input data that you used to initialize the sketch, each approximate quantile, and the exact maximum value from the initial input data.
-This is a scalar function, similar to `KLL_QUANTILES.MERGE_INT64`, but scalar rather than aggregate.
+The values are sorted in ascending order.
+This is a scalar function, similar to `KLL_QUANTILES.MERGE_INT64`, but a scalar function rather than an aggregate function.

 Returns an error if the underlying type of the input sketch is not compatible with type `INT64`.